msm-mir/Bank-Management-System/README.md

 - **Qt Creator IDE** (used to develop the entire project)
 - **Qt libraries and dependencies**
-- Make sure the compiler is set to support C++17 or later.
+- Make sure the compiler is set to support C++17 or later

 ---